Thanu-m-a/Image_sharpening_using_knowledge_distillation/README.md

 # Image Sharpening using Knowledge Distillation

 This project explores **image sharpening** using a **teacher-student framework** through **knowledge distillation (KD)**.
-The goal is to enhance image clarity by learning from a pretrained high-capacity model (e.g., SwinIR or ResNet-50) and distilling the sharpening knowledge into a lightweight student model.
+The goal is to enhance image clarity by learning from a pretrained high-capacity model ResNet-50 and distilling the sharpening knowledge into a lightweight student model.

 ---